andreamgonzalez/andreamgonzalez/README.md

 ## About me ...
-* ⚡ I am a Web Developer, with experience in Javascript, PHP, React, React Native, HTML, CSS, and Bootstrap.
+* ⚡ I am a Web Developer, with experience in PHP, Javascript, React, jQuery, AJAX, Bootstrap, HTML, CSS.
-* ⭐ I speak English and Spanish
 * 📖 Always, a work in progress.
+* 🌱 I’m currently learning Javascript
 <br>

 ## Demo Projects ...